-With teacher and parent approval, a student may request to retake a class to establish a stronger foundation in that particular subject.
+With administrator approval, a student may request to retake a class to establish a stronger foundation in that particular subject.
 In retaking a class, completing all homework, quizzes, tests, projects, and class participation is expected.
 No credit will be granted for the retake.
 The retake grade will replace the grade received originally.
-Class enrollment determines the availability of this option.
+Class enrollment determines the availability of this option and taken in the following school year, if there is space available.